Why do you call the activities ‘work’?

 What is the importance of completing each three year cycle?

 Our classrooms are arranged in Cycles, with each Cycle having children from 3 age groups/school years in it.
 Within each cycle, a carefully planned and sequenced body of information and skills are presented to your child.
 Much of their success in the cycle depends on the repetition, at successive stages of development, of similar exercises, so that their understanding of the curriculum is full and complete.
 In most schools, the only opportunity a child has to work through, for example, the Year 1 curriculum, is in Year 1, and so on for Years 2 and 3.
-In a Montessori school, we give the children three years to complete Cycle 1, in which they will work through the curriculum for Years 1, 2 and 3 over that time.
-Of course, at the end of the first year in Cycle 1, your child will have covered all the curriculum that is expected of any 6 or 7 year old child doing Year 1 in any other school.
+In a Montessori school, we give the children three years to complete each cycle, so during their three years in Cycle 2 they will work through the curriculum for Years 1, 2 and 3 over that time.
+Of course, at the end of the first year in Cycle 2, your child will have covered all the curriculum that is expected of any 6 or 7 year old child doing Year 1 in any other school.
 The difference is that they may also have started looking at some elements of the Year 2 curriculum, and then in Year 2 or 3, they may be revisiting the curriculum of previous years to consolidate their knowledge and understanding of the subject material.
 So it’s not a matter of just spending Years 1, 2 and 3 in the same classroom; your child will be completing a full 3 year program designed to give them the maximum benefit in each curriculum area.

-In addition, the 3 year cycles have been matched to specific periods of development in each child, and the classroom delivers not only the academic education required for children of that age, but the emotional and personal development and support best suited to that three year span.
-The three year cycle ensures that the completion of all work necessary to the development of the whole child at that particular age.
+In addition, the three year cycles have been matched to specific periods of development in each child, and the classroom delivers not only the academic education required for children of that age, but the emotional and personal development and support best suited to that three year span.
+The three year cycle ensures the completion of all work necessary to the development of the whole child at that particular age.

 Why should my child remain in a Montessori school?